flutter/website/src/docs/get-started/flutter-for/android-devs.md

 to produce an interface that looks like
 [Apple's iOS design language](https://developer.apple.com/design/resources/).

+{{site.alert.secondary}}
+How is react-style, or _declarative_, programming different than imperative?
+For a comparison, see [Introduction to declarative UI](/docs/get-started/flutter-for/declarative).
+{{site.alert.end}}

 ### How do I update `Widget`s?

 In Android, you update your views by directly mutating them.
 However, in Flutter, `Widget`s are immutable and are not updated directly, instead you have to work with the widget's state.

-This is where the concept of Stateful vs Stateless widgets comes from.
+This is where the concept of Stateful and Stateless widgets comes from.
 A `StatelessWidget` is just what it sounds like&mdash;a widget with no state information.